meeq/meeq.github.io/_posts/2017-06-06-flappy-bird-nintendo-64-part-2.md

   * Software rendering uses the CPU to iterate over image pixel data in RAM and set it to the framebuffer directly.
 This is the "slow way" of drawing sprites, but it is not subject to the harsh 4KB TMEM limitation that the RDP imposes.
   * Hardware rendering uses the RDP to load texture data into TMEM and blit it into the framebuffer while the CPU performs other tasks.
 This is the "fast way" of drawing, but sprites larger than 4KB must be broken up into smaller tiles or drawn in software due to extremely limited texture memory.

-## Wrapping it up
+## Wrapping up

 Okay, so now we've got a working toolchain and a sample project that gives us the absolute necessities of setting up graphics and controller input.
 We also have an emulator to test with.
 At this point we've got all the tools we need to get started building our own homebrew on the Nintendo 64.
-Stay tuned for part 3 of this series for a break-down of how I translated Flappy Bird to suit the limitations of libdragon and the N64 hardware.
+[Read on for part 3 of this series for a break-down of how I translated Flappy Bird to suit the limitations of libdragon and the N64 hardware](/software/2017/06/07/flappy-bird-nintendo-64-part-3.html).

 Thanks for reading!